MohitAnand01/shl-assessment-recommender/README.md

 query_id,assessment_ids
 1,"[123, 45, 67, ...]"
 2,"[ ... ]"
-or whatever exact format the assignment specifies (this can be easily adjusted).
+(or whatever exact format the assignment specifies; the script is easy to adjust.)

 10. Running Locally
 10.1 Prerequisites